Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/5-Modules.md

 }
 ```

-There are 8 methods you can implement, corresponding to certain
+There are 8 methods you can implement, corresponding to the
-actions needed in a given game.
+actions needed in most games.
 When you implement these, you decorate them with `[Command]`
 so that the command system recognizes them.
 There may be methods you don't want or need to
 implement, in which case you can omit the `[Command]` attribute so it can't be called.
-Likewise, you'll probably very likely be adding *more* commands in order to control your game.
+Likewise, you'll most likely be adding *more* commands in order to control your game.

 One command is pre-defined which will retry sending a DM
 to a user after they have been notified to enable DMs.